Bedtime Stories (album): Critical reception

-Upon release and since, critical feedback toward Bedtime Stories has been generally positive.
-Such was the case of Greg Kot ―who labeled it Madonna's "most irresistible" work since 1990's The Immaculate Collection― Edna Gundersen and Stephen Holden, who called it the singer "at her best", and singled out its smooth, subtle and tame seductive nature, shifting away from Eroticas "shock tactics".
+Upon release and in retrospective reviews, critical feedback toward Bedtime Stories has been generally positive.
+This was the case for Greg Kot ―who labeled it Madonna's "most irresistible" work since 1990's The Immaculate Collection― Edna Gundersen and Stephen Holden, who said Madonna was "at her best", and singled out its smooth, smooth, subtle, and restrained seductiveness, shifting away from Eroticas "shock tactics".
 (Note: Per multiple sources) Critics like Stephen Thomas Erlewine also praised Madonna for being the most "humane", "open" and "vulnerable" she had ever been.
-Sal Cinquemani of Slant Magazine noticed that Madonna seems "more interested in literature and human psychology than sexual biology this time around.
+Sal Cinquemani of Slant Magazine noted that Madonna seemed "more interested in literature and human psychology than sexual biology this time around.
 [Bedtime Stories] mix of sorrow and romance [...] expose a woman who might have been in need of some serious therapy".
-Entertainment Weeklys Jim Farber observed the artist was "telling the truth about her life" more so than on any other previous album, "with more personal mingles of sex and romance".
+Entertainment Weeklys Jim Farber said Madonna was "telling the truth about her life" more so than on any other previous album, "with more personal mixtures of sex and romance".

-The warm and gentle sound was frequently discussed.
+Reviewers frequently discussed the album's warm and gentle sound.
 (Note: Per multiple sources) Cinquemani summarized Bedtime Stories as a "fluffy-pillowed concept album that unfolds like a musical fairy tale".
 Barbara O'Dair called the sounds "awfully compelling" in Rolling Stones review, and Peter Galvin "gorgeously produced [...] with lots of funky beats, lush keyboards, and soaring Love Unlimited-style string arrangements" in a review for The Advocate.
 The grooves were described as "seriously infectious" and "deep, gently pulsating" by the staff of People magazine and Erlewine, respectively.
 Conversely, for Louis Virtel from The Backlot, "production [on Bedtime Stories] [is] a mess; the sheer amount of producers in the edit bay made for a hodgepodge of an album".